-If you’re going into geological research, joining the Geological Society of America (GSA) and applying for this grant opens up a ton of opportunities.
-The GSA awarded 381 students money in 2018, with over 50% of students receiving aid.
-The average grant amount was over $2,000.
+If you’re going into geological research, joining the Geological Society of America (GSA) and applying for their applying for their Graduate Student Research Grant may open up some opportunities.
+The GSA awarded 360 students money in 2020, with over 50% of students receiving aid.
+The average grant amount was over $1,820.

-Fellowships are also great ways to find money for graduate school.
 Unlike a grant or scholarship, fellowships are money typically tied to an opportunity.
-If you get a fellowship , it’s likely you’ll be required to study, research, or work in a field for a short period.
-Not only will fellowships help you pay for graduate school, but they can also be an opportunity to gain valuable experience in your field.
+Those who get a fellowship, likely have to meet requirements to study, research, or work in a field for a short period.
+Not only will fellowships help students pay for graduate school, but they can also be a valuable opportunity to gain relevant experience.

 Finding a fellowship will be specific to your field of study.
-You can start your search process by talking to your academic department for assistance, or finding a nonprofit institution specializing in your field of study.
+One place to start your search process is by talking to your academic department for assistance, or finding a nonprofit institution specializing in your field of study.
 Applicants should be aware that fellowships typically require a fairly rigorous application process.

 Using Student Loans to Cover Grad School